Get to Know Kelly, Relational Therapist at Formation Therapies

 - 5 min read

 Welcome!
-This blog space is a place where I hope to share helpful wellbeing info, fun tidbits that support full inhabiting of our lives, and resources that you might appreciate.
+This blog space is a place where I hope to share helpful wellbeing info, fun tidbits that support fully inhabiting our lives, and resources that you might appreciate.
 What you can expect here are ideas for staying as steady as you’re able while the world is (always) shifting; groaning; aching.

 I hope you’ll find what you need to stay plugged in to joy + hope + peace + pleasure while you navigate the storms, chaos, and grief that have always shaped what it means to be a feeling and awake human.